-In the past five years, government geologists and seismologists have been increasingly involved in studying earthquakes in the central US, an area where earthquakes are not a common phenomenon.
+In the past six years, government geologists and seismologists have been increasingly involved in studying earthquakes in the central US, an area where earthquakes are not a common phenomenon.
 In May of 2014, the US Geological Survey issued an official earthquake warning for Oklahoma, citing a "dramatic increase in the frequency of small earthquakes," and in fact the numbers have continued to rise.
 A 5.7 magnitude earthquake in 2011 produced a series of aftershocks felt in 17 states.
 It destroyed 14 nearby homes and was felt as far away as Milwaukee (Oil & Gas Journal, 2014).
+In September 2016, Oklahoma experienced its strongest earthquake since 2011, a 5.6 quake that was felt as far away as Chicago (NBC News).

 A study by a Cornell geologist is one of many to link the earthquakes to drilling related activity (Keranen, 2014).
 In 2015, the US Geological Survey (USGS) had more certitude in attributing the earthquakes to underground wastewater disposal.
 One such study (McNamara et al. 2015) concluded that a "fundamental change in the earthquake-triggering process has occurred" in central Oklahoma.
 The Oklahoma Supreme Court began to allow people to sue the oil and gas industry for damages caused by earthquakes they believe to be industry-induced.
-Although earthquakes have usually been attributed to injection of wastewater, rather than to the fracking of well sites, in 2015 there was more evidence of fracking itself triggering earthquakes (CHPNY Compendium).